All Thyroid Lab Tests: The Full Panel & Follow Up Panel

 Remember that taking thyroid hormone will alter the values of your lab tests.

-If you are taking thyroid hormone such as Levothyroxine, NDT or other thyroid lab tests then this needs to be factored into the interpretation of your lab tests.
+If you are taking thyroid hormones such as levothyroxine, NDT, or other thyroid lab tests then this needs to be factored into the interpretation of your lab tests.

 As an example: